 Feeling in control will be very important to their mindset when entering an exam.
-Being late, rushed and forgetting things has the opposite effect.
-Yes, they are almost adults, but exam time is stressful and a little pampering might help.
+Being late, rushed and forgetting things they need to bring with them has the opposite effect.
 Spend time with them the evening before the exam going through all the things they will need and making sure they have packed them in their bag (pens, pencils, ruler paper, dictionary, calculator etc).